projetmbc-tools/for-dev/multimd/README.md

 ~~~

-Without the special `about.peuf` file
+Without the special `about.yaml` file
 -------------------------------------

-If you don't use the `about.peuf` file, the class `Builder` looks for all the `MD` files and then merges.
+If you don't use the `about.yaml` file, the class `Builder` looks for all the `MD` files and then merges.
 The ordred used is the one given by `natsorted` from the package `natsort`.